section-engineering-education/engineering-education/articles/object-arrays-destructuring/index.md

 > Assignment using dot notation is only applicable when using **strings** as the property keys.

 ### Assignment using square brackets
-There are some cases where using dots can't be applied.
+There are some cases where using dot notation can't be applied.
 Here are some good examples:
 - When adding a property to an object using a key starting with an invalid identifier like:
 	- a sign or a symbol
 	- a number